Arbour Hill Prison: Architecture

 The prison was designed by Sir Joshua Jebb and Frederick Clarendon and opened on its present site in 1848, to house military prisoners.
 The church has an unusual entrance porch with stairs leading to twin galleries for visitors in the nave and transept.
 Another unusual feature is the Celtic round tower which erupts from a rectangular base.
 It opened as a civilian prison in 1975.

 The adjoining Church of the Sacred Heart, which is the prison chapel for Arbour Hill prison, is maintained by the Department of Defence.
 At the rear of the church lies the old cemetery, where lie the remains of British military personnel who died in the Dublin area in the 19th and early 20th centuries.

 An interesting feature is the tunnel which runs from St Bricin's Military Hospital, via the Prison to the former Collins Barracks.

 A doorway beside the 1916 memorial gives access to the Irish United Nations Veterans' Association house and memorial garden.

 Inmates

 Notable former inmates include Ray Burke TD and former Irish Times journalist Tom Humphries.

 In 1936 Moss Twomey, the Chief of Staff of the Irish Republican Army was held in isolation in Arbour Hill before being transferred to Curragh Camp.

-On April 19, 1940, Irish Republican Jack McNeela died in Arbor Hill Prison after 55 days on hunger strike.
+On 19 April 1940, Irish Republican Jack McNeela died in Arbor Hill Prison after 55 days on hunger strike.
 McNella had been arrested and jailed for operating a pro-republican pirate radio station.

+Another pirate radio operator, Eamonn Cooke, served time in Arbor Hill for sexual offences until shortly before his death in 2016.